A Simple Lie (film)

 A Simple Lie is a 2021 Nigerian romantic comedic film.
-It was co-produced by Biodun Stephen and David Wade production.
-The film came four months after her commitment with Anthill Studio's progressive Tailor's Club, and it stars Bisola Aiyeola, Emmanuel Ikubese, Bolaji Ogunmola, Bukunmi Adeaga and Kachi Nnochiri.
+It was co-produced by Biodun Stephen and David Wade Production.
+The film was released four months after her commitment with Anthill Studio's Progressive Tailors Club, and it stars Bisola Aiyeola, Emmanuel Ikubese, Bolaji Ogunmola, Bukunmi Adeaga and Kachi Nnochiri.

-Premier

-On 25 March 2021, the film was premiered in the cinema before the official release in July.

 Synopsis

 Five friends were secretly having affairs with one another.
 They were surprised when it was eventually discovered through the terminal illness of one of them.
-They thought it was a small lie, but it shows that a small lie matters.
+They thought it was a small lie but realised that even a small lie matters.